igor-baiborodine/kiroule.com/content/article/campsite-booking-api-revisited-2.md

 var myVar = new SomeClassWithVeryVeryLongName();
 ```

-So I did not miss the opportunity to simplify the code and make it a little more readable using this new var syntax.
+So I did not miss this opportunity to simplify the code and make it a little more readable using this new var syntax.
 For more details, please check
 this [commit](https://github.com/igor-baiborodine/campsite-booking/commit/e3038dce72f4ec816065ccc9a81f78665ac181e5).